Yogic Breathing, Via A Mini Pranayama Course. Get Pranic Energy.

 The ancient yogis through their study of their breath discovered that at the end of each inhalation and exhalation, there is a natural pause.

 Through investigating the pauses, and prolonging the pauses, they discovered that a vacuum is created on the exhalation.
-This vacuum pulls energy up the spine to the brain… which has the effect of substantially altering the consciousness of the practitioner.
+This vacuum pulls energy up the spine to the brain.
+In turn, it has the effect of substantially altering the consciousness of the practitioner.

 Through the practice of pranayama we have the means to explore the mind and to ultimately bring the mind into a quiet place.